oapicf/pinterest-sdk/clients/php/generated/docs/Api/MediaApi.md

     $config
 );
 $bookmark = 'bookmark_example'; // string | Cursor used to fetch the next page of items
-$page_size = 25; // int | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information.
+$page_size = 25; // int | Maximum number of items to include in a single page.
+See documentation on [Pagination](/docs/reference/pagination/) for more information.

 try {
     $result = $apiInstance->mediaList($bookmark, $page_size);